TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 This repository includes two main parts, and an additional folder containing the EM algorithms we have applied and adjusted.

 1. Simulations: simulation scripts, simulation results and simulation summary.
-(Figures 2 and Table 2 in the paper's main text, and (Figures 1 & 2 and Tables 5 & 6 in the Supplementary).
+(Figures 2 and Table 2 in the paper's main text, and Figures 1 and 2 and Tables 5 and 6 in the Supplementary).
 Information regarding the parameters we used in each of the Scenarios is given in Tables 1,2,3,4 in the Supplementary

 2. Data_analysis: